 My day job.

-(And for the love of god, please understand that every single thing I ever write is my opinion only – and does not represent the views of my employer in any way.)
+Disclaimer: Anything I write on this blog is my opinion only and does not reflect the views of my employer.